Gabaldonlab/perSVade/README.md

 `make install`

 4. give execution permssion to all the files:

 `chmod u+x *`

 You may want to repeat this in case you have problems running any of the programs with the pipeline

+5. Setup NINJA

+`tar -xvf 0.95-cluster_only.tar.gz`

+`rm 0.95-cluster_only.tar.gz`

+`cd NINJA-0.95-cluster_only/NINJA`

+`make`

+### Extra remarks

 The conda environment can be exported to a .yml file with:

 `conda env export --no-builds -n perSVade_env --file perSVade_env.yml`

+NOTE that if you download any release it will already include all these non-conda software installed

 ## Running in MareNostrum